sgpinkus/JsonSchema/README.md

 # Overview [![Build Status](https://api.travis-ci.org/sam-at-github/PhpJsonSchema.png)](https://travis-ci.org/sam-at-github/PhpJsonSchema)
 Draft v4 compliant JSON Schema validator for PHP.

-  * Simple design.
-In particular, the separation of code concerned with loading JSON, and JSON Reference, and code concerned with validation.
+  * Modular design.
+In particular, separation of code concerned with loading JSON, JSON (de)referencing, and validation.
   * Simple interface for validation - doesn't expose the user to more than a couple of classes for the main use case -- validation.
-  * Json Refence dereferencing is handled by a an external PHP library [JsonDoc](https://github.com/sam-at-github/JsonDoc).
+  * JsonRef dereferencing is handled by an external PHP library [JsonDoc](https://github.com/sam-at-github/JsonDoc).
 You can easily replace it with a different one.
   * Easily extensible with custom constraints.
   * Draft 4 compatible only.
   * No explicit support for the hypermedia validation / semantic validation (the 3rd part of the v4 spec).